rodmart21/NLP/nlp-codetest/README.md

 For the third and final part of your mission, you need to build a message matcher system, that is able to detect from a set of samples, the ones most similar to a given message according to their content. (for a reference, see [```matcher_baseline.ipynb```](./part3/matcher_baseline.ipynb)).

-## Delivery instructions

-All solutions and corresponding analysis and evaluation, as well as the hacked baseline model, should be provided in a jupyter notebook named ```<username-en-github>_codetest4_seedtag``` and send it attached in an email to alliance@seedtag.com.
-In case your mail system does not allow you to send the file, you can rename the extension to .a.

 Good luck on your mission and may the force be with you.

 ===== end of transmission =====